Editor's choice: First Down Funding business loans

 |Flexibility||If you no longer need the equipment you’ll still need to make repayments until you fully pay off the loan.||In most cases, you can choose whether to buy the equipment at the end of the lease period.|

-Costs will vary based on the type of equipment you’re purchasing, your business and your interest rate.
+Costs will vary based on the type of equipment you’re purchasing, your industry and your interest rate.
 You should budget regular repayments and have at least 20% of the equipment’s value available to use as a down payment.